peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### AddInline
-    public Message AddInline​(java.io.InputStream inputStream, MediaType mediaType) Adds an inline body part to this message in the form of data from // /the given readable stream, and with the given media type.
-Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.<p> The following example (written in C# for the.NET version) is an extension method that adds an inline body part from a byte array to a message. </p><pre> public static Message AddInlineFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { using(MemoryStream fs = new MemoryStream(bytes)) { return msg.AddInline(fs, mediaType); } }
+    public Message AddInline​(java.io.InputStream inputStream, MediaType mediaType) Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type.
+Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.<p> The following example (written in C# for the.NET version) is an extension method that adds an inline body part from a byte array to a message. </p><pre>public static Message AddInlineFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { {
+java.io.ByteArrayInputStream fs = null;
+try {
+fs = new java.io.ByteArrayInputStream(bytes);

+ return msg.AddInline(fs, mediaType);
+}
+finally {
+try { if (fs != null) {
+ fs.close();
+ } } catch (java.io.IOException ex) {}
+}
- </pre> .
+} }</pre> .

 **Parameters:**